Club Target Days

 Fakenham Club Target Days & ArcheryGB Classifications

-We’ve introduced Club Target Days for those who want to improve their skills, be a bit more competitive, and who want even more BLING! than 252s can offer.
+We’ve introduced Club Target Days for those who want to improve their skills, be a bit more competitive, and who want even more BLING! than 252s and Portsmouths can offer.

 For outdoor shoots…

-If you score high enough on the round, it counts towards your ArcheryGB Classification and badge.
-These start at Archer 3rd Class, 2nd Class, 1st Class, and go on to Bowman 3rd Class, 2nd, 1st.
+For outdoor shoots, classifications start at Archer 3rd Class, 2nd Class, 1st Class, and go on to Bowman 3rd Class, 2nd, 1st.
 After that are Master Bowman and beyond, shot only at record status competitions.
+For indoor shoots there are indoor equivalents (see below).

 For Archer, you need to shoot a minimum total of 12 dozen arrows to qualify, so this usually means shooting 2 to 3 rounds, depending on which you choose.
 These can be shot on normal days, not just Club Target Days, but it must be formal scoring.